juytter/normalize-oldies.css/README.md

 ## Notes

 - **abbr[title]**.
 To normalize old *and* modern browsers *normalize--add-oldies.css*  set `<abbr>` to : `border-bottom: 1px solid dotted;`No other style has been overwritten.
-- **When IE was the king.** All spaces normalization between Internet Explorer 6 to 7 (normalize.css v.1.0.0) were not kept.
+- **When IE was the king.** All spaces normalization support between Internet Explorer 6 to 7 (normalize.css v.1.0.0) has been drop.
 -  **Oldies** In 2018, around 0.4% of 4 billions internet users still use Internet Explorer 10-

 ## Contribute